scateu/tsv_edl.vim/README.davinci.md

-# Tutorial: Export to davinci, multicam editing
+# Tutorial: Export to DaVinci and Multicam Edit

-INPUT:
+## INPUT

  1. Camera A
  2. Camera B
  3. Audio Recording: audiofile.m4a